mattbierner/blog.mattbierner.com/_posts/2015-08-14-lens-look-shooting-a-minolta-shift-ca-rokkor-x-35mm-f2-8-on-a-nex7.md

 # Conclusion
 {% include image.html file="DSC9014-Edit-1.jpg" %}

 I have mixed feelings about the Minolta 35mm Shift CA. It is a bit of a nightmare in design and handling.
-The shift mechanism is bulky, heavy, and far more annoying to operate the Olympus' friction based shift lenses.
+The shift mechanism is bulky, heavy, and far more annoying to operate than the Olympus' friction based shift lenses.
 Long term, I'm also concerned about its durability with extensive use.
 And even the basic operations, like reading the current aperture or focusing to infinity, are more annoying than they should be.

 But I still really enjoyed shooting with the lens and quite like some of the pictures it produced.
-Besides perspective control, the lens is great for shooting high resolution stitched images and distortion free panorama with interesting aspect ratios (7x16 photos can be pretty damn cool).
+Besides perspective control, the lens is great for shooting high resolution stitched images and distortion free panoramas with interesting aspect ratios (7x16 photos can be pretty damn cool).
 The complexity and time required to shoot with a manual shift lens will turn off some photographers, but the benefit of all this complexity is control.
 Sometimes it's fun to really just get in the zone and spend a lot of time working with your camera to produce that perfect shot.

 Still, there is no getting around the fact that the Minolta Shift CA is not the best, old, 35mm shift lens you can get for the money, unless of course you are shooting with an old Minolta camera.
 Especially for mirrorless, there are better 35mm shift lenses out there.
 I'm most experienced with the Olympus 35mm shift Zuiko.
-At less than half the price, it offers superior handling and performs better in my limited testing, the only really loss being the VFC.
-The Shift CA is certainly a good overall lens as well, but perhaps a better collectors item.
+At less than half the price, it offers superior handling and performs better in my limited testing, the only real loss being the VFC.
+The Shift CA is certainly a good overall lens as well, but perhaps a better collector's item.

 {% include image.html file="DSC8640.jpg" %}